mickmill54/vault_kv_migrator/README.md

 - Understand what this script is doing before you run it and tweak as needed.
 - You will need to configure the config.json file for your specific use case.

+---

+NOTE:
+You may notice this pattern - # echo "DEBUG ${LINENO}: "Some string".
+This is for debugging this script.
+I left them in for your in case you wanted to trace the code.
+Sorry if it irritates you.

+---

 ##### The config.json file:
 This config file is used to reduce the amout of command line arguments and limit the command line arg to:
 - The path to find the secrets